-The aviation service in Vietnam has been developing enormously during the recent years.
-According to the International Air Transport Association (IATA, 2017), Vietnam will be among the five fastest-growing markets in terms of additional passengers per year over the 2015-2035 period.
+The aviation service in Vietnam has been developing enormously during recent years.
+According to the International Air Transport Association (IATA, 2016), Vietnam will be among the five fastest-growing markets in terms of additional passengers per year over the 2015-2035 period.
 However, besides this positive signal for the market, this fast growth entails a number of challenges for service providers in the field.
 One of the inevitable problems is the work-load of ground-service employees at airports which negatively affect their attitude and behavior at work.
-This situation calls for a managerial attention to ensure a highly committed workforce and good services being offered to passengers.
+This situation calls for managerial attention to ensure a highly committed workforce and good services being offered to passengers.

-Marketing literature shows that the attitude and behavior of service employees have an important influence on a firm's marketing performance (Pimpakorn Patterson, 2010; Lings, 2004).
+Marketing literature shows that the attitude and behavior of service employees have an important influence on a firm's marketing performance (Lings, 2004; Pimpakorn & Patterson, 2010).
 Particularly, customers usually form their impression towards the firm based on their perception of the employees who directly provide the service on behalf of the firm.
 Therefore, service employees working in the front stage (i.e., service frontliners) play a very crucial role in creating customer satisfaction.
-Consequently, the research stream on service frontliners' attitudes and behaviors has received much attention from several researchers recently (e.g., Plouffe et al., 2016; Buil et al., 2016; Stock et al., 2017).
+Consequently, the research stream on service frontliners' attitudes and behaviors have received much attention from several researchers recently (e.g.,